sathomas/jsDataV.is/src/text/ch6/02-svg.md

 ### Step 1: Create the SVG Map

 Our visualization starts with a map, so we'll need an illustration of Georgia's counties in SVG format.
-Although that might seem like a challenge, in fact there are many sources for SVG maps that are free to use.
+Although that might seem like a challenge, in fact there are many sources for SVG maps that are free to use, as well as special purpose applications that can generate SVG maps for almost any region.
 The [Wikimedia Commons](http://commons.wikimedia.org/wiki/Main_Page), for example, contains a large number of open source maps, including many of Georgia.
 We'll use [one](http://commons.wikimedia.org/wiki/File:NRHP_Georgia_Map.svg#file) showing data from the National Register of Historic Places.
-(If you're working with maps extensively, there are several special purpose applications that can generate SVG maps for almost any region.)

 After downloading the map file, we can adjust it to more exactly fit our needs, removing the legend, colors, and other elements that we don't need.
 Although you can do this in a text editor (just as you can edit HTML), you may find it easier to use a graphics program such as Adobe Illustrator or a more web-focused app like [Sketch](http://www.bohemiancoding.com/sketch/).
-You might want to take advantage of the one of the SVG optimization [web sites](http://petercollingridge.appspot.com/svg-optimiser) or [applications](https://github.com/svg).
+You might want to take advantage of an SVG optimization [web site](http://petercollingridge.appspot.com/svg-optimiser) or [application](https://github.com/svg).
 Those tools can compress an SVG by removing extraneous tags and reducing the sometimes excessive precision of graphics programs.

-Our result with be a series of `<path>` elements, one for each county.
+Our result will be a series of `<path>` elements, one for each county.
 We'll also want to assign a `class` or `id` to each path to indicate the county.
 The resulting SVG file might begin as in the following.

 ``` {.html .numberLines}
 <svg version="1.1" xmlns="http://www.w3.org/2000/svg" width="497" height="558">